sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 ---
 #### Inspect the output vcf file sample1.filtered.vcf
-To view the contents of the output filtered vcf file you can navigate through it by typing:
+To view the contents of the output filtered vcf file you can navigate through it.
+Apart from the head and more commands we saw earlier, you can also use the `less` command in Linux to inspect the contents of a file:
 ```bash
 less sample1.filtered.vcf
 ```